How to File for Chapter 7 Bankruptcy

 Domestic partners count as a single household.
 But mere roommates are not part of the same household if they have separate rooms within a house and don’t act as a single economic unit by mingling their incomes and jointly paying expenses.

-One vexing issue yet to be decided is whether children can be counted as part of a household if they are only living with the parent part time under a custody and visitation agreement.
+One vexing issue is whether children can be counted as part of a household if they are only living with the parent part time under a custody and visitation agreement.
+In general, the answer depends on the rules in your jurisdiction.
+While there is no uniform rule, the 4th Circuit Court of Appeals recently approved a fractional approach, based on how many days out of the year each child lives with the debtor, to calculate household size.
+(Johnson v.
+Zimmer, 686 F.3d 224 (4th Cir.
+2012).)
 If this describes your situation, and being able to count your children as part of your household would mean you don’t have to take the means test, it might make sense to talk to a local bankruptcy attorney and find out how your local court handles this issue.
 (See Ch.
 10 for information on finding a bankruptcy lawyer.)

 Compare Your Income to Your State’s Family Median Income